ampproject/amppackager/monitoring.md

     total_requests_by_code_and_url{code="404",handler="handler_not_assigned"} 1

  Some metrics only make sense for a particular handler.
-E.g. `gateway_request_latencies_in_seconds` and other metrics related to gateway request are only related to `signer` handler's operation.
+E.g. `gateway_request_latencies_in_seconds` and other metrics related to gateway requests are only related to `signer` handler's operation.
 Such metrics are only broken down into buckets by the response code, not by eth handler.

  Each bucket has one or two labels ("code", "handler") that indicate the specific values of the breakdown dimensions, e.g. `code="200"` or `handler="healthz"`.